BlueConduit/open-data-platform/client/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 #
-Note: You may have to add a .env file under the client directory with an API key for Mapbox if you haven't already configured that:
+Note: You may have to add a .env file under the client directory with API keys for Mapbox and the tiles server if you haven't already configured those:

 ```
 VUE_APP_MAP_BOX_API_TOKEN=xxx
+VUE_APP_DEFAULT_TILESERVER_HOST=abc
 ```